 - e.
-You are part of a team that is required to do a term project on the problem, "How can the college increase attendance at its performing arts concerts?" - The instructor limits the project in the following ways: - Must involve a survey of a sample of students - The written report with the survey results must be submitted by the end of the 11th week of the term. - To begin the assignment, you need to: - Identify all the project tasks. - Estimate the time required to complete each one. - To complete it in 11 weeks, your team: - Must work on different activities at the same time (concurrently). - Some activities must be independent enough to overlap (sequentially). - Requires specialization and cooperation between Students A, B, and C: - Suppose only Student C can type. - Student A might construct the survey and select the sample. - Student B might tabulate the data. - f.
-[Figure 2-10] Scheduling activities can be done efficiently with a Gantt chart: - Is a graphical representation of a program schedule, which: - Shows the relationships through time of the various program tasks. - Are related to action item lists. - Software applications such as Microsoft Project simplify the task of developing a program schedule or Gantt chart. - The key to all scheduling techniques is to distinguish: - Tasks that must be done sequentially from... - Those that can be done concurrently. - g.
-Tasks 1 and 2 that are shaded yellow in Figure 2-10 must be done sequentially. - This is because in order to type and copy the final questionnaire before mailing (Task 2)... - The student must have a final draft of the questionnaire (Task 1). - h.
-Tasks 6 and 7 that are shaded blue can be done concurrently. - So writing the final report (Task 7) can be started before... - Tabulating the questions (Task 6) is completed.

-• This overlap speeds up project completion.
+You are part of a team that is required to do a term project on "How the college can increase attendance at its performing arts concerts?" - The instructor limits the project in the following ways: - A mail survey must be used to collect data from a sample of students regarding their attitudes, behaviors, etc. on concert attendance. - The term paper must be submitted by the end of the 11-week quarter. - To begin the assignment, you need to: - Identify all the project tasks. - Estimate the time you required to complete each one. - To complete it in 11 weeks, your team: - Must work on different activities at the same time (concurrently). - Some activities must be independent enough to overlap (sequentially). - Requires specialization and cooperation between Students A, B, and C: - Suppose only Student C can type. - Student A might construct the survey and select the sample. - Student B might tabulate the data. - f.
+[Figure 2-10] Scheduling activities can be done efficiently with a Gantt chart: - Is a graphical representation of a program schedule, which: - Shows the relationships through time of the various program tasks. - Are related to action item lists. - Software programs, such as Microsoft Project, simplify the task of developing a schedule or Gantt chart. - The key to all scheduling techniques is to distinguish: - Tasks that must be done sequentially from... - Those that can be done concurrently. - g.
+Tasks 1 and 2 that are shaded red in Figure 2-10 must be done sequentially. - This is because in order to type and copy the final questionnaire before mailing (Task 2)... - The student must have a final draft of the questionnaire (Task 1). - h.
+Tasks 6 and 7 that are shaded blue can be done concurrently. - So writing the final report (Task 7) can be started before... - Tabulating the questions (Task 6) is completed. - This overlap speeds up project completion.